-Perform personal care skills in an organized manner ensuring the comfort and appropriate independence of the client/resident:
+Perform personal care skills in an organized manner, ensuring the comfort and appropriate independence of the client:

-- Organize and implement care according to client/resident needs
+- Organize and implement care according to client needs.

-- Encourage independence of the client/resident as much as possible
+- Encourage independence of the client as much as possible.

-- Encourage client/resident communication and engagement during personal care
+- Encourage client communication and engagement during personal care.

-- Assist the client/resident with personal hygiene and grooming
+- Assist client with personal hygiene and grooming

-- Assist the client/resident with movement and ambulation
+- Assist the client with movement and ambulation

 - Use aids to promote comfort, relaxation and sleep

-- Provide specialized, sensitive care for the dying client/resident in line with palliative care principles
+- Provide specialized, sensitive care for the dying client in line with palliative care principles

-- Observe changes in the client/resident’s health status
+- Observe changes in the client’s health status

-- Set priorities or make adjustments to the care process based on client/ resident requirements
+- Set priorities or make adjustments to the care process based on client requirements

 - Utilize appropriate health team members as resources to augment one’s own problem-solving and decision-making

-- Follow the care plan for each client/resident
+- Follow the care plan for each client

 - Conduct care-giving or assisting activities